w5xd/RC1101/README.md

 Documentation is published here to enable you to:
 <ul>
-  <li>Fabricate a printed circuit board.</li>
+  <li>Fabricate a printed circuit board yourself, or have a service fabricate one for you.</li>
   <li>3D print an enclosure (in three parts.) </li>
   <li>Parts lists for the remaining, commercially available parts.
   <li>Programming information for its Arduino microprocessor.</li>
-  <li>Programming information for its LCD display.
+  <li>Programming information for its LCD display.</li>
 </ul>

-Once the PCB is assembled, here are the parts:
+Once the PCB is assembled, here is a photograph of the parts:
 <img src='RC1101-parts-on-desktop.jpg' alt='RC1101-parts-on-desktop.jpg' />

 <h3>Connections</h3>